banksh/todolist/README.md

 If you want to remove entries, enter either the same text as the entry (case-insensitive) or just the number of the entry as an argument.
 You can remove an arbitrary number of entries simultaneously, just separate the removal arguments with spaces.

+Running the program without arguments will just print out your list.

 Example use:
 ```
 ./main "Third thing I want to get done"